The Best Spanish Lesson Plans Begin with an Enticing Hook

 Here is an attention-getter I use before teaching the house and chores vocabulary.
 (The answer pops in after they do the activity.)

-Here’s another one:
+Here’s another one.

-Can you believe I compiled 100 memes, jokes, songs, and other attention getters for Spanish One?
-And it’s FREE for you!
-It’s really hard to come up with resources that get a laugh for beginning Spanish learners because they have such a limited vocabulary.
+It’s challenging to come up with resources that get a laugh from beginning Spanish learners because they have such a limited vocabulary.
 It took me years to accumulate these.
-Click on the link to get them: SPANISH ONE ATTENTION GETTERS

 Another guaranteed way to reel students in is to incorporate their photos into the activities.
 I often begin my bell-work activity with questions about students next to their bigger-than-life photos.
 Instant engagement every time!
 And titters, of course.